FAQs

 We start with a few quick questions about your systems, how your team works, and what is most important to your business.
 This helps us tailor the audit to your business from the start.

-2. A 15-minute clarification call
+2. A quick clarification and scheduling call (15 minutes)

 3. Configuration review via secure screen-share